 First Day Hikes are part of a nationwide initiative led by America’s State Parks to encourage people to get outdoors.
 On New Year’s Day, hundreds of free, guided hikes will be organized in all 50 states.
 Kids and adults all across America will be participating in First Day Hikes, getting their hearts pumping and enjoying the beauty of a state park.
 Last year nearly 55,000 people rang in the New Year, collectively hiking over 133,000 miles throughout the country!

 America’s State Parks

 America’s State Parks will help capture the collective strength and importance of the great park systems developed in the 50 states.
-With over 6,000 units and more than 725 million visits, America’s State Parks works to enhance the American quality of life.
+With 10,234 units and more than 759 million visits, America’s State Parks works to enhance the American quality of life.
 NASPD board members representing each region of the country will govern the America’s State Parks alliance.

 America’s State Parks + America’s National Parks = Great National System of Parks